• About us

 Enrolment

-The electoral roll for the supplementary election closed at 5 pm on Wednesday 20 December 2023.
+The electoral roll for the supplementary election closes at 5 pm on Thursday 29 February 2024.

 If you are correctly enrolled for state elections in South Australia, you are automatically included on the council voters roll and will receive ballot papers through the post.